OMG, Turducken

 "Hey, why don't we try a Turducken?"

-In case you are not familiar with turducken, it is basically a Tur(key) stuffed with a duck(en) stuffed with a (chick)en.
+In case you are not familiar with turducken (likely if you are not American), it is basically a Tur(key) stuffed with a duck(en) stuffed with a (chick)en.
 It supposedly originated in Louisiana, and has been popularized by famed New Orleans chef Paul Prudhomme.

 Turducken has intrigued me for some time because of the sheer American-ness of the thing.
-America is many things, but one of the images it does have is that of abundance and excess.
+America is many things, but one of the images it has around the world is that it is a land of abundance and excess.
 Recently retired ABC news presenter Ted Koppel once told the story of when his family immigrated to the U.S. from post-war England.
-On the radio, he heard the commercial for an antacid remedy, where the jingle went "Eat too much, Drink too much, take XYZ".
+On the radio, he heard the commercial for an antacid remedy, where the jingle went "Eat too much, Drink too much, take Brioschi, take Brioschi".
 The young Ted burst into tears, horrified that people could actually eat so much that they had to take medicine to cure it.
-I had a rather similar reaction to his when my family moved from England (where we'd spent 5 years), to White Plains, a suburb of New York.
-At the time England was still not that Americanized as it is now.
-We were absolutely stunned by the abundance, and color, and noise, of this new country.
-Zillions of TV channels!
-(This was the early days of cable TV).
-The huge portions at the diner where our mother took us for lunch.
-The chef's salad for one at Swensons that was the size of a bathtub.
-The too-big-even-with-two-hands sandwiches where the fillings were three times thicker than the slice bread around it.

-So when I first saw Chef Prudhomme presenting a Turducken on CNN some time ago, I was struck by the outrageous abundance of it.
+Anyway, when I first saw Chef Prudhomme presenting a Turducken on CNN some years ago, I was struck by the outrageous abundance of it.
 Three whole birds!
 Three kinds of stuffing!
 But I never really had the urge, let alone the chance, to actually attempt to make it.
 The recipe on Chef Paul's site suggests that one Turducken serves 24 to 30 people.
 I don't know about you, but I've never made food for a party that big, excepting nibble/cocktail things where you basically put out lots of hand-to-mouth-able food.
-A Turducken is clearly for a sit-down dinner.
+A Turducken is clearly meant for a sit-down dinner, as the centerpiece of a table that is about to collapse from the weight of the food placed upon it.
+In other words, a quintessential American Thanksgiving.

-But anyway, this Christmas there was the opportunity to make a Turducken once and for all, and since I was the Resident American (yes I am a U.S. citizen), it was put on my shoulders to orchestrate the making of our Swiss Turducken.
+Here in Switzerland the American holiday of Thanksgiving is unknown, but at Christmas there was the opportunity to make a Turducken once and for all.
+Since I am the Resident American in these parts, it was up to me to orchestrate the making of our Swiss Turducken.

 I more or less followed Chef Paul's recipe, with adjustments.
-The gory tale follows.
+The gory tale (warning: some gruesome photos) follows.

 Phase One: The Planning